jobcli/jobcli-app/README.md

 # JobCLI
-### Job Search from the Command Line
+### Job search from the command-line

 ## Features
+- More than 15K jobs in software development, engineering and data science
-- Tech jobs from companies in :us: and :de: (for now)
+- Companies in :us: and :de: (for now)
 - Simple command line interface
 - CSV or JSON output